magic3584/LWAlert/README.md

         var alert: LWAlert

         if sender.tag == 0 {//hud
-            alert = LWAlert.init(title: "this is title", message: "this is message this is message this is message this is message this is message this is message this is message this is message ", style: .hud)
+            //            alert = LWAlert.init(title: "this is title", message: "this is message this is message this is message this is message this is message this is message this is message this is message ", style: .hud)
+            LWAlert.showHUD(title: "this is title", message: "this is message this is message this is message this is message this is message this is message this is message this is message") return
         } else if sender.tag == 1 {//alert
             alert = LWAlert.init(title: "this is title", message: "this is message this is message this is message this is message this is message this is message this is message this is message ", style: .alert)